salt-extensions/salt-extension-copier/docs/topics/testing/running.md

 # Running the test suite

 :::{important}
 Ensure `nox` is installed.
-If you followed the [first steps](first-steps-target), you should be ready to go.
+If you followed the [first steps](first-steps-target) or Copier executed the steps automatically, you should be ready to go.
 :::

 ## Basic